ErikAvilov/ft_transcendance/readme.md

 The postrgreSQL should be our backend's database of choice

 - Multiple language support -
-The user can switch between three languages of his choices between French, English and Russian
+The user can switch between three languages of their choices between French, English and Russian and set preferred languages for subsequent visits

 - Game Stats Dashboards -
 Game stats are represented in charts in the match history tab